Ah, the Americano and long black – two classic espresso-based drinks that may appear identical to the untrained eye.

 I hope that you’ve learned some new things about the two popular coffee drinks.

-I’ve talked about the differences between an Americano and Long Black.
+I’ve talked about the differences between an Americano and a long black.
 Both espresso-based coffees are great to enjoy in the morning, but which do you prefer?

-This article has given you all of the details on these two drinks so that your decision is easy!
-If either one sounds like something, you’d love to drink first thing each day, leave a comment below with which coffee you’re leaning towards.
+This article has given you all of the details on these two drinks, making your decision easy!
+If either one sounds like something you’d love to drink first thing each day, leave a comment below with which coffee you’re leaning toward.

 Are you a fan of espresso-based coffees?
 Let me know by leaving a comment down below.
 If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!